Dynamic-Book/DyboApp/resources/doc/DynabookApp/README.md

 It is the root of a tree of Morphs.
 In a document, diversified Morphs can be inserted including Dynamic Media described with Smalltalk code.
-The document is organized in disjoint pages:
+The document is organized in disjoint pages.

-* pages

 **Page**

+This Morph is a unit of a Document, this is the main place for handwriting.
+It is constituted of two layers :

+* A background morph and a paper (morph) of an extent identical to the page it is attached too.
+Examples of background morph are plain color, calculated (grid, writing lines, music scope, etc), external resources as a PDF document or still picture.

+* A paper morph, it contains the user handwriting.

+A page can invoke the document toolbar to operate on it: pen, marker, eraser, color and dedicated tools for handwriting operations.

-This Morph is a unit of a Document.
-In a page the user can insert kind of PlacedMorph (a Morph with a location)
+Additionally, in a page, the user can insert a kind of PlacedMorph (a Morph with a location), a view decorated with its own paper Morph, to retain contextualized and attached handwritten annotations.

 **Paper**

 An object for handwriting.
-It adds a layer on top of a target Morph (Page, PDFMorph, DrGeoView, etc.)  the user hand writes over.
+Each hand strokes between a pen down and a pen up actions are recorded as strokes collected in a stroke group.
+The paper morph contains all these stroke group morphs.
+Each group contains individual stroke morphs, which are Bézier curves.

+A paper morph can decorate a target Morph (DrGeoView, etc.) to attach user handwriting.
+Ideally a sub-morph of the target Morph should also be attached to user handwriting.

 The target morph and the hand strokes are both attached to the paper morph object which itself is attached to a page.

 Below, samples of preliminary works on the paper morph handwriting: